-Markets that 21st century organizations compete in are increasingly dynamic, complex battlefields.
-Financial success in such battlefields hinges on developing new levels of planning, execution and continuous improvement capabilities.
-With this basic principle in mind, and building on lessons learnt from helping hundreds of global corporations deal with operational complexity and variability, we have formulated a unique set of process & technology innovations.
+Markets that 21st-century organizations compete in are increasingly dynamic, complex battlefields.
+Financial success in such battlefields hinges on developing new levels of planning, execution, and continuous improvement capabilities.
+With this basic principle in mind, and building on lessons learned from helping hundreds of global corporations deal with operational complexity and variability, we have formulated a unique set of process & technology innovations.
 We call this set of innovations the mPOWER system for Integrated Business Planning.

-A typical global corporation is competing in multiple market segments simultaneously (multiple product categories, different market regions).
+A typical global corporation competes in multiple market segments simultaneously (multiple product categories, different market regions).
 Let us consider each “market segment” that the corporation competes in as a battlefield.
-The objectives for the market segment can be different at different points of time, ranging from share growth to profit harvesting.
-Each market segment has different needs and requires specific strategies around product (features, variety, cost, time to market), marketing (launch, advertisement & promotion vehicles, pricing), sales (different channel types, distribution reach), and supply chain (cost, order lead times, flexibility and product configurability).
-The mPower approach calls for a management system that drives the decision making across R&D, Marketing, Sales, Supply Chain and Finance to be synchronized in a way that achieves the enterprise’s goal as a whole in the battles for every market segment.
+The objectives for the market segment can be different at different points, ranging from share growth to profit harvesting.
+Each market segment has different needs and requires specific strategies around the product (features, variety, cost, time to market), marketing (launch, advertisement & promotion vehicles, pricing), sales (different channel types, distribution reach), and supply chain (cost, order lead times, flexibility and product configurability).
+The mPower approach calls for a management system that drives the decision-making across R&D, Marketing, Sales, Supply Chain, and Finance to be synchronized to achieve the enterprise’s goal in the battles for every market segment.

 The mechanism to drive this synchronization is the Integrated Business Plan.
-The Integrated Business Plan is the financial plan for the enterprise made up of the detailed battle plans for each Market Segment.
-The detailed battle plans comprise of sub-plans (functional plans) for Product development, Marketing, Sales, Supply Chain and Finance with clear ownership established.
+The Integrated Business Plan is the financial plan for the enterprise made up of detailed battle plans for each Market Segment.
+The complex battle plans comprise sub-plans (functional programs) for Product development, Marketing, Sales, Supply Chain, and Finance with clear ownership established.
 As battle conditions change, the system creates rapid synchronization across all the sub-plans to still achieve the objectives of the overall financial plan and the objectives of the battle plan for each Market segment.

 What is the right decision?

-- Can supply chain support additional supply of current version of product to cover the delay?
+- Can the supply chain support additional supply of the current version of the product to cover the delay?
 At what incremental cost?

 - How much extra cost would it take for R&D to deliver the product on time?

-- Financial Plan (Roll up the Market Segment Battle Plans and the supporting functional plans, resources and spend)
+- Financial plan (roll up the market segment battle plans and the supporting functional plans, resources, and spending)